gopheracademy/gopheracademy-web/content/advent-2017/tracking-the-stars.md

 ## Single Repository Graphs

-One of the first things I did early on was to create a [python script](/postimages/advent-2017/tracking-the-stars/star_graph.py) that pulls the data for a any number of repositories and graph it using matplotlib.
-The details are not super interesting but the graphs are fun to look at.
+One of the first things I did early on was to create a [python script](/postimages/advent-2017/tracking-the-stars/star_graph.py) that pulls the data for any number of repositories and graph it using matplotlib.
+The details are can be found in the Python code, but the graphs are fun to look at:

 ![docker and moby graph](/postimages/advent-2017/tracking-the-stars/docker_and_moby.png)
 ![dominikh/go-tools graph](/postimages/advent-2017/tracking-the-stars/dominikh_go-tools.png)